-NOTE: Coviu relies on the default sources that are made available by your device for a call.
-In case you have multiple input devices for camera, microphone or speaker: it can be worth doing some final checks under the in-call Settings to make any further adjustments.
+- Coviu defaults to any call resources like a camera, microphone and speaker (including headsets or earphones).
+In the case where you have multiple input devices for the camera, microphone and/or speaker, it can be worth doing some final checks under the in-call settings to make any further adjustments.

 An unsuccessful test

 This means that your existing setup has some incompatibility with Coviu and that you may need to make some changes for a successful call.

 The test will also list any detected issues and suggests suitable workarounds as seen in the examples below: